arnabganguly/Kafkaconnect/ConfigureKafkaConnectDistributed2.md

 ## Start source tasks and sink tasks

-- From any edge node run the below to create a new connector.
+- From any edge node run the below to create a new connector and start tasks.
+Note that the number of tasks can be increased as per the size of your cluster.
 ```
 curl -X POST http://ed10-ag4kac.ohdqdgkr0bpe3kjx3dteggje4c.gx.internal.cloudapp.net:8083/connectors -H "Content-Type: application/json" -d @- <<BODY
   {